odea-project/qAlgorithms/report/report.md

 The first subsetting is not multithreaded, since omp macros only work on for loops with no greater modification.
-If, before normal bin subsetting starts, the bin could be divided by some criteria, there is some additional time which could be saved.
+If, before normal bin subsetting starts, the bin could be divided by some criteria, there is some additional time that could be saved.
 An improvement in this direction would also enable datasets to be binned if they are too large to fit into RAM.